bangde/Asia-Postal-Shipping-Table/readme.txt

 Select your carrier (e.g., Thailand Post).

-The table will show columns in Baht (฿).
+The table will show columns in Baht (฿) with the Thai flag.

 Enter your rates in Baht as provided by the post office.